BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 ## Redirecting output

-Like most stream editors, `sed` does not alter the original file, and instead writes the output to the stdout.
+Like most stream editors, `sed` does not alter the original file, and instead writes the output to `stdout`.
 Therefore to save the changes, we can simply redirect to a file:

 ```
 sed 's\Ac[n3]\&*\' small.gtf > small_starred.gtf
 ```

-As is almost the case, you should **never** redirect the file back to itself, expecting it to have made the changes in place.
+As is almost the case, you should **never redirect the file back to itself**, expecting it to have made the changes in place.
 You will simply end up with an empty file!

-But `sed` actually has an option that will allow you to make edits *in-place*: `-i`/`--in-place`<sup>[7]</sup>.

 ```
 sed 's\Ac[n3]\&*\' small.gtf > small.gtf